🇯🇵 日本語 | 🇺🇸 English

 10,000,0003.141552~0.00004

-Convergence is slow (error ∝ 1/√N), but the method extends easily to high-dimensional problems and is simple to code.
-It's widely used in physics simulation and financial engineering.
+Convergence is slow (error shrinks as 1/√N), but the method extends easily to high-dimensional problems and is simple to code.
+It's widely used in physics simulations and financial engineering.

 Numerical Integration (Trapezoid & Simpson's Rule)